replicatedu/replicatedu_instructor/INTERMEDIATE_MILESTONES.md

 # Future Work

-At this point, this is a prototype for a small portion of the overall project
+At this point, this is a prototype for a small portion of the overall project.
+Eventually these split assignments will be packaged into reproducible environments that students will download using features of the platform still in development.